vladbatushkov/gateway/src/rest-service/readme.md

 - `Swashbuckle.AspNetCore` already pre-installed, check `TagsApi.csproj` file

-- We don't really need to worry about `https` in our tutorial
+- We will not use `https` in our tutorial, so let's clean up several things

-- Cleanup https stuff in `Program.cs` file
+- Keep `Program.cs` file small like that

 ```cs
 // Program.cs